 1. Know your meeting platform

-Similar to the way you’d visit classrooms before the first day of school or locate the conference room on your tour of a new office, it’s important to know the platform you’re using for virtual meetings.
+Similar to the way you’d visit classrooms before the first day of school or locate the conference room on your tour of a new office, it’s important to know the video conferencing software you’re using for virtual meetings.

 If you’re hosting the meeting, establish yourself as an expert on your virtual meeting platform by being confident in your use of the software.
 If you’re using a tool that people aren’t familiar with, be prepared to answer questions quickly and help them focus on the meeting by not having to focus on the technical experience.